myronww/pycover/README.md

 ```
 GCOV code coverage is arc based coverage.
 The arcs are used to construct a directed graph that depicts the possible program flow paths between the basic blocks that make up a function.
 The basic blocks correspond to the nodes in the graph and the arcs correspond to the edges or paths between the nodes in the graph.

 #### Line Set
+The line set records prived an association between the basic blocks of a function and the lines of the source file that correspond to the basic blocks.
+There is not necessarily a 'Line Set' record for every basic block.
+There are some implicit basic blocks in a 'gcov' function graph that do not have corresponding 'Line Set' entries.
+There are three kinds of basic blocks that apply to every function graph and these are the (entry), (return), and (exit) blocks.
+All calls to a function must pass through the (entry) block.
+All paths out of a function that do not involve an exception go through the (return) block.
+All exception based exit paths go to the exit block as well as the return block.
 ```
 [Record Header: (tag, length)] [BlockNo: UInt32] [Line] ... (up-to-end of record)
 ```